 As my sophomore year started, I was introduced to a new ensemble of on air opportunities.
 First, I was approached by Toledo Athletics and asked if I was interested in taking a part time public address announcer position for UT basketball.
 Calling games as a PA have been some of my most wonderful games to date, and I hope to continue to be in a more involved and active role.
 Also, I was asked by ESPN to further my role in play by play in the Toledo area, and I expanded to calling volleyball and swimming and diving.
 Finally, I accepted a position as a freelance play by play for Buckeye Cable Sports Network, calling high school and college events on a weekly basis.

-This year, I am excited to announce a multitude of new positions to add to my career work.
-In addition to work at BCSN and ESPN, I will serve as the news and sports producer for UT’s on campus television show, UT:10 News.
-Additionally, with soccer coming to campus for the first time since 1984, I am honored to serve as the public address announcer for all home games.
-Finally, outside of the Toledo area, my first opportunity with a professional organization will see me traveling to Columbus, Ohio for a radio broadcasting internship for the Columbus Blue Jackets in the National Hockey League.
+This year, I worked a multitude of new positions that added to my career work.
+In addition to work at BCSN and ESPN, I served as the news and sports producer for UT’s on campus television show, UT:10 News.
+Additionally, with soccer coming to campus for the first time since 1984, I served as the public address announcer for all home games.
+Finally, outside of the Toledo area, my first opportunity with a professional organization saw me travel to Columbus, Ohio for a radio broadcasting internship for the Columbus Blue Jackets in the National Hockey League.

 The past eight years have been incredibly wonderful, and a great experience in both on air broadcasting and multimedia journalism.
 As I continue my career in the broadcasting field, I am grateful for the opposites I have been given, and look forward for the other experiences that are to come.